 I am enthusiastic.
 I am persistent.
 I am confident.

 Aeronautical engineering is unlike any other kind of engineering.
-It opens up a totally new world of possibilities waiting to be explored.
+It opens up a totally new world where so many possibilities wait to be explored.
 Why wouldn’t you want to study it?

-At RMIT, you get the opportunity for international study options and work experience within the aeronautics industry, which is what attracted me to my program.
+In RMIT’s aeronautical engineering programs, you get the opportunity for international study options and work experience within the aeronautics industry, which is what attracted me to my program in the first place.

-In my program, I got to do a work placement as an aircraft maintenance engineer.
-This was just exciting and provided me with a place to apply my practical knowledge.
+As part of my program, I got to do a work placement as an aircraft maintenance engineer which was exciting but also reinforced my practical point of view provided me with a place to apply my knowledge.

-One of the most fascinating things about aeronautical engineering is that there’s almost always multiple ways you can address a problem.
-One of the biggest skills I’ve picked up is being able to break down engineering problems and consider the many different ways I can approach them.
+Putting theory into practice isn’t always a straight-forward process.
+One of the most fascinating things about aeronautical engineering is that there are almost always multiple ways you can address a problem.
+One of the biggest skills I’ve picked up so far is being able to break down engineering problems and consider the many different ways I can approach them.

-My favourite subject so far has been the Aero Design Project which gets right to the heart of what I love about aeronautical engineering.
-The major project consists of building a model plane.
-That might sound simple but it quickly gets challenging as you apply all you’ve learned to make the most efficient craft possible.
+My favourite subject in this course had been the Aero Design Project which gets right to the heart of what I love about aeronautical engineering.
+The major project consists of building a model plane, which might sound simple, but quickly gets challenging as you apply all you’ve learnt to make the best and most efficient craft possible.